gdp-org/gd/README.md

 ---
 ## Introduction

-gd is a basic framework implemented by golang, which is aiming at helping developers setup feature-rich server quickly.
+Godog is a basic framework implemented by golang, which is aiming at helping developers setup feature-rich server quickly.

-The framework contains `config module`,`error module`,`net module` and `server module`.
+The framework contains `config module`,`databases module`,`error module`,`dlog module`,`net module`,`runtime module` and `server module`.
 You can select any modules according to your practice.
 More features will be added later.
 I hope anyone who is interested in this work can join it and let's enhance the system function of this framework together.

->* [gin](https://github.com/gin-gonic/gin) [etcd](https://github.com/etcd-io/etcd) and [zookeeper](https://github.com/samuel/go-zookeeper) are third-party library.
+>* [gin](https://github.com/gin-gonic/gin) and [zookeeper](https://github.com/samuel/go-zookeeper) are third-party library and more third-party library in go.mod.
 >* Authors are [**Gin-Gonic**](https://gin-gonic.com/),[**etcd-io**](https://github.com/etcd-io) and [**Samuel Stauffer**](https://github.com/samuel).Thanks for them here.

 ---